 Kieran is a Research and Financial Analyst within the Sustainable Housing Initiative.
 Kieran has a background in economics research and quantitative analysis.
 He completed a Master of Arts in Economics from the University of Toronto in 2022, and a Bachelor of Arts in Economics and Political Science from the University of Alberta in 2019.
 Kieran is passionate about housing’s large, intersectional impact.
 His ambition is to help others overcome barriers to finding affordable and appropriate housing.
 In his spare time, Kieran enjoys playing video games and spending time with friends and family.

-Jordyn currently resides in Toronto, Ontario but grew up in Rural Nova Scotia and has seen first-hand how difficult it can be to find adequate affordable housing in rural communities.
-In her free time, you will find Jordyn walking her two dogs and spending time with friends or family.
+Jordyn currently resides in Toronto, Ontario but grew up in Rural Nova Scotia and has seen first-hand how difficult it can be to find adequate, affordable housing in rural communities.

 Kabir works with the RDN as the Manager of Capital Funding primarily for the Sustainable Housing Initiative (SHI).
 Kabir holds a Master of Arts in Global Development Studies from Queen’s University.